strongloop/strongloop.com2/_posts/2018-11-28-how-we-built-self-hosted-rest-api-explorer.md

 As a short-term workaround, we decided to allow controller methods to return `undefined` or the actual Express `response` object to indicate that the response has been already handled, see [PR#1760](https://github.com/strongloop/loopback-next/pull/1760).

-This workaround is far from ideal though.
+This workaround is far from ideal.
 So far, the framework was offering pretty strong guarantees to LoopBack users: every HTTP response was produced either by `send` or `reject`.
 An application or an extension could intercept or modify _all_ responses by registering custom `send` & `reject` actions, and be assured that such solution is covering all cases.

-Now that controller methods are allowed to take over response serialization, such guarantee can be no longer offered and users have to rely on other mechanism to intercept or modify responses (typically by observing or replacing WritableStream bits in the Express `response` object).
+Now that controller methods are allowed to take over response serialization, such guarantees can be no longer offered.
+Users have to rely on other mechanism to intercept or modify responses (typically by observing or replacing WritableStream bits in the Express `response` object).

 Based on that, we decided to keep this new feature undocumented to prevent wider adoption.
-For longer term, we would like to implement a contract allowing Controller methods to return a result describing all aspects of the HTTP response to be generated, e.g. status code and headers.
+For longer term, we would like to implement a contract allowing Controller methods to return a result that describes all aspects of the HTTP response to be generated (e.g. status code and headers).
 See [issue #436](https://github.com/strongloop/loopback-next/issues/436).

 ### Hiding Endpoints from the API Spec